pwFoo/Mastodon-OAuth-Documentation/README.md

 | `server_error`    |
 | `temporarily_unavailable` |

-Mastodon does not supply an `error_uri` parameter.
+Mastodon does not supply an optional `error_uri` parameter.

 # Requesting an Access Token